Supreme Court judgment on Deprivation of Liberty: CBF statement

 CBF Family Support Service

-We are aware that this judgement may be of serious concern to family members of people with severe learning disabilities.
+We are aware that this judgment may be of serious concern to family members of people with severe learning disabilities.
 While we are unable to provide legal advice on this ruling, if you have concerns or would like support, you can contact our Family Support Service by calling 0300 666 0126 or emailing support@thecbf.org.uk.

 We are open at the following times: